jm-go/todo/README.md

 ## Usage
 - When the application loads, it presents a simple interface for task management.
 - Use the text box to enter a new task and click the "+" button to add it.
-- Each task in the list includes a checkbox that, when checked, crosses out the task, indicating completion.
+- Each task includes a checkbox that, when checked, crosses out the task, indicating completion.
 - A bin icon next to each task allows for easy deletion of tasks you no longer need.
 - The navbar includes a "Reset" button; clicking this will clear all tasks, resetting the list.